seatgeek/nomad-helper/README.md

 ### `drain`

-`nomad-helper drain` will drain the node and block until all allocations no longer have "running" or "pending" state.
+`nomad-helper drain` will dr1ain the node and block until all allocations no longer have "running" or "pending" state.

 The node to be drained is specified via the `$NOMAD_ADDR` environment variable.

+### `gc`

+`nomad-helper gc` will force a cluster garbage collection.

 ### `scale-export`